-- As part of a wider research group or programme, develop research objectives and proposals for own or joint research and play a lead role in relation to a specific project/s or part of a broader project, with guidance from senior colleagues as required. - 2.
-Plan and manage own workload, with guidance from colleagues as required. - 3.
-Conduct individual and/or collaborative research, including determining appropriate research methods and contributing to the development of new research methods. - 4.
-Identify sources of funding and contribute to the securing of funds for research, including drafting grant proposals and planning for future proposals. - 5.
-Write up research work for publication, individually or in collaboration with colleagues, and disseminate results as appropriate to the discipline by, for example, peer reviewed journal publications and presentation at conferences. - 6.
-Join external networks to share information and ideas, inform the development of research objectives and to identify potential sources of funding. - 7.
-Collaborate with colleagues on the development of knowledge exchange activities by, for example, participating in initiatives which establish research links with industry and influence public policy and the professions. - 8.
+- Develop and train a physics informed neural network population balance relevant to crystallisation process in pharmaceutical manufacturing. - 2.
+Continually evaluate and improve models as new data is generated for training and validation. - 3.
+Plan and manage own workload, with guidance from colleagues as required. - 4.
+Working with the PI, industrial partners, and other members of the research team to agree research goals whilst planning and managing your own workload to deliver these. - 5.
+To contribute to the development of novel research programmes within CMAC's scope, particularly in relation to modelling aspects. - 6.
+Write up research work for publication, individually or in collaboration with colleagues, and disseminate results as appropriate to the discipline by, for example, peer reviewed journal publications and presentation at conferences. - 7.
+Ensure current knowledge of CMAC and wider research state-of-the-art is used to inform practice on projects whilst applying collaborative best practice and managing IP. - 8.
+Join external networks to share information and ideas, inform the development of research objectives and to identify potential sources of funding. - 9.
+Collaborate with colleagues on the development of knowledge exchange activities by, for example, participating in initiatives which establish research links with industry and influence public policy and the professions. - 10.
+Supervise student projects, provide advice to students and contribute to teaching as required by, for example, running tutorials and supervising practical work. - II.
 Engage in continuous professional development.
+Stay updated with the latest trends, tools, and techniques in the fields of process modelling and machine learning.